NASADatanauts/PaleBlueDot/story/story.md

 This image is "cut and zoomed in" when the user rotates Earth.
 This means that once this image is downloaded, the user is free to rotate Earth left and right with no delay and no network requests.
 Even if the user loses internet connection they can still enjoy the currently selected day (in thumbnail quality).

 These concatenated thumbnails are around ~60KB depending on how many images were taken on that day.
-This takes 40 ms to download on gigabit internet and around 1.2s on a slow mobile internet.
+This takes 40ms to download on gigabit internet and around 1.2s on a slow mobile internet.

 #### 3.3.
 Big image

 All of the above image manipulation with smaller resolution images is only needed to make sure that the user experience is smooth and without any visible waiting time.
 But at the end of the day, the app has to download and display a full screen version of the image requested.

-As mentioned before the NASA API provides 1080x1080 pixel image files that are around 190 Kb each.
+As mentioned before, the NASA API provides 1080x1080 pixel image files that are around 190KB each.
 These are the images that you see on the official [EPIC website](https://epic.gsfc.nasa.gov/).

-Also, the NASA API provides "full resolution" image downloads that are 2048x2048 in pixels and around 3 Mbs in size.
+Also, the NASA API provides "full resolution" image downloads that are 2048x2048 in pixels and around 3MB in size.
 The EPIC website lets you to download these with a button but doesn't display them.
 This is a good choice as downloading and attempting to display such big resolution images would be unnecessary as it would use considerable amount of network traffic and most screens would have to shrink it anyway as they do not fit on screen.

-The Pale Blue Dot website works similarly to the official EPIC Website as it also displays 1024x1024 images in full screen and only offers a _download button_ for the twice as big full resolution images (see point 3.7).
+The Pale Blue Dot website works similarly to the official EPIC Website as it also displays 1024x1024 images in full screen and only offers a download button for the twice as big full resolution images (see point 3.7).
 However, it achieves a 40% reduction in image size for the displayed full screen images with no visible quality loss.

-Pale Blue Dot downloads the biggest resolution images (the 2048x2048 ones) daily at night, then converts them (with the [ImageMagick tool](https://www.systutorials.com/docs/linux/man/1-ImageMagick/)) to a smaller jpg version that is 1024x1024 pixels and only around 120 Kb in size.
+Pale Blue Dot downloads the biggest resolution images (the 2048x2048 ones) daily at night, then converts them (with the [ImageMagick tool](https://www.systutorials.com/docs/linux/man/1-ImageMagick/)) to a smaller jpg version that is 1024x1024 pixels and only around 120KB in size.
 Which is even smaller than the NASA API provided full size jpg images but result in no visible quality loss.

-See below the Pale Blue Dot generated 1024x1024 pixels jpg that is 115 Kb in size.
-Hover image to see the NASA API provided 1080x1080 jpg which is 195 Kb.
-See any quality loss?
+See below the Pale Blue Dot generated 1024x1024 pixels jpg that is 115KB in size.
+Hover the image to see the NASA API provided 1080x1080 jpg which is 195KB.
+Do you see any quality loss?
 ![pbd-full](pbd_full.jpg "Pale Blue Dot jpg")
 ![nasa-full](nasa_full.jpg "NASA jpg")